March 12, 2026 (3mo ago)

 A visible status indicator saves both sides time.
 Users self-triage.
 Your engineering team gets fewer false bug reports.
 Everyone wins.

 A well-designed status page covers five elements.
-Pingdom's 2024 downtime survey found that 92% of users expect real-time status updates during outages (Pingdom/SolarWinds, 2024).
+According to Pingdom's downtime survey, 92% of users expect real-time status updates during outages.
 Meeting that expectation requires more than a green checkmark.

 Don't show a single "up" or "down" indicator for your entire app.
 Break it into components: API, web app, database, authentication, CDN, background jobs.
 Users need to know which parts are affected.